 The American shad has a thin, metallic body that varies in color from greenish to dark blue.
 Its large dark shoulder spot may be followed by several paler spots.
 Large, easily shed scales come together at its belly to form a saw-toothed edge.
 It has a deeply forked tail fin.
 Females are larger than males.

-American shad live in coastal ocean waters, spawning in freshwater rivers and streams.
+Live in coastal ocean waters, spawning in freshwater rivers and streams.

 In the ocean, American shad feed on plankton, crustaceans and small fish.
 Adults stop feeding once they begin their upstream spawning migration.
 Once water temperatures warm and spawning season ends, diets return to normal.